stmcginnis/stmcginnis.github.io/_posts/2018-01-06-openstack-bod.md

 to vote in the
 [Individual Director election](https://www.openstack.org/election/2018-individual-director-election/).

-There are three groups that comprise the OpenStack Board of Directores - appointed members from Platinum sponsors, elected members within the Gold level sponsors, and individual members from the community.
+There are three groups that comprise the OpenStack Board of Directors - appointed members from Platinum sponsors, elected members within the Gold level sponsors, and individual members from the community.
 This election will be to fill those 8 individual seats and is open to anyone that has registered as a Foundation community member.